 - Up to four hours – Axle, Bot Pro, Bolt Up, LX10, and Metro

-- Up to five hours – Bolt and J5
+- Up to five hours – Bolt, Haze, and J5

-- Up to six hours – Adventure, Journey, and J8 (Note to Adventure owners: For your first three charging sessions, leave the bike charging for 12 hours.)
+- Up to six hours – Adventure, Journey, J8, and Warren (Note to Adventure owners: For your first three charging sessions, leave the bike charging for 12 hours.)

 If are experiencing charging issues, follow the troubleshooting steps in this article to try to find out where the problem might lie.
 If you determine that your charger or the battery is malfunctioning, reach out to us; we’ll charge at the issue so that you can get powered up and back on the move asap.